 We all know the importance of education.
 Education is not like uploading a software or information.
 It’s an ongoing process that starts in early childhood, and continues into adulthood.
 As parents, grandparents, coaches, and educators we can actively seed the interests of kids and teenager in a variety of directions.

-Creating interest with your own activities is not limited to sports, or the Fine Arts like playing an instrument, ballet, healthy eating, joining a chorus.
+Creating interest with your own activities is not limited to sports, or the Fine Arts like playing an instrument, ballet, healthy eating, joining a chorus or learning a new language.
 You don’t need a STEM degree to inspire kids for STEM.
 Recall that your grandparents invest in medicine as a resource to improve their quality of life.
 A kid is probably curious how the pills could do that.

 The answer that doctors performed research to develop the pills is straight forward.
 However, it most likely fails to inspire kids for medicine unless you add cool perks.
 For instance, their research can save life, doctors earn a lot of money, heal people, etc..